btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

 he can show us the ropes.
 So the three of us decided to go ahead with the trip.

 By this point I had already been doing research.
-I had picked up Rob van der Plas' Bicycle Touring Manual.
+I had picked up Rob van der Plas' **Bicycle Touring Manual**.
-I had gotten the Adventure Cycling Maps.
-And I had gotten Kirkendall and Spring's Bicycling the Pacific Coast.
+I had gotten the **Adventure Cycling Maps**.
+And I had gotten Kirkendall and Spring's **Bicycling the Pacific Coast**.
 Mark had gotten the itinerary from YHA, and they pretty much followed K&S.

 A couple of days before my flight, I loaded up my bike for the first time, and rode it around the block.
 Then I packed it up.